Albino (Amelanistic) Corn Snake

 As pets, however, they’re wonderful and very easy to keep healthy.
 They are active snakes with high metabolisms and need to eat once a week, if not more.
 These aren’t your average sedentary ball pythons.
 They need an enclosure with a lot of room to climb and explore.

-This species is premier rodent control for neighborhoods and cities.
+This species acts as premier rodent control for neighborhoods and cities.
 They go anywhere they can smell food.
 Corn snakes are a type of rat snake, and the name fits.
 These snakes are known for finding their way into odd places and surprising people.
 As much as they enjoy a rat or mouse, they eat eggs or baby birds.

 In captivity, albino corn snakes eat rats or mice, and many breeders recommend feeding frozen/thawed.
 It reduces the risk of injury to the snake and doesn’t add any unnecessary trauma to the prey.